Tecnover TR4000P airless diaphragm spray unit

 The power is smooth and constant giving you ultimate confidence in the machine.

-The machine itself really does look like it’s built to last.
-I own a couple of other airless machines but this one inspires me with confidence the most in the durability stakes.
+On the surface, the machine itself really does look like it’s built to last.
+I own a couple of other airless machines but this one inspires me with confidence the most in terms of durability.

 There are other manufacturers making diaphragm pumps but they aren’t selling them for the price that Tecnover are charging.
 This sprayer comes at a budget price for this type of machine but you don’t get budget performance.